apryakhin/legion.stanford.edu/tutorial01.md

 not the fastest way to compute Fibonacci numbers, but it will demonstrate the functional nature of Legion tasks.
-Code for this example is at the bottom of the page and can also be found the 'examples' directory of the Legion repository.
+Code for this example is at the bottom of the page and can also be found in the 'examples' directory of the Legion repository.

 #### Registering Tasks Redux ####